Argentine leader's image falls as inflation soars

 Fernandez's image benefited from a fast-growing economy during most of her first four-year term.

-Activity is now being slowed by fallout from the European debt crisis, softer demand from key trade partner Brazil and government-imposed currency and import curbs that have further hurt confidence in Latin America's third biggest economy.
+Activity is now being slowed by fallout from Europe's debt crisis, softer demand from key trade partner Brazil and government-imposed currency and import curbs that have further hurt confidence in Latin America's third biggest economy.

 In the latest sign of malaise, Argentine industrial production fell 2.1 percent in July from a year earlier.